rust-lang/rust-by-example/src/cargo/conventions.md

 # Conventions

-In the previous chapter, we saw the following directory heirarcy:
+In the previous chapter, we saw the following directory hierarchy:

 ```txt
 foo